Behind the Iron Curtain (album)

 Behind the Iron Curtain is a live album released by German singer Nico in 1986.
-It features a concert recorded at De Doelen Concertgebouw, Grote Zaal (Great Hall), in Rotterdam, the Netherlands on 9 October 1985.
+It features a concert recorded at De Doelen Concertgebouw, Grote Zaal (Great Hall), in Rotterdam, Netherlands on 9 October 1985.
 The concert was held as part of the Pandora's Music Box music festival.

 Although the release states it was "recorded live in Warsaw, Budapest and Prague between 29.9.85 and 31.10.85"—thus behind the Iron Curtain—it was in fact entirely recorded at the one concert in Rotterdam.
 The album was released on CD in 1987 excluding the material from side three.

 Track listing

-All songs were written by Nico, except where noted.
+All songs are written by Nico, except where noted.